-Phones with two cameras on the back have been around for years (think 2011's HTC Evo 3D).
+Phones with two cameras on the back have been around for many years now (think 2011's HTC Evo 3D).
 Though the trend isn't completely ubiquitous yet, it is well on its way.
-Thanks to a few heavy-hitting flagships that rolled out last year in 2017, the dual-camera setup may soon be here to stay.
-Read on to see what phones are sporting this trendy setup.
+Thanks to a few heavy-hitting flagships that rolled out last year in 2017 and continue healthily through this one, the dual-camera setup may be here to stay.
+Read on to see what phones are sporting this trend.

 The Galaxy S9 Plus is nearly identical to its little Galaxy S9 brother, but it has a few key differences: Instead of just one 12-megapixel camera, it has two.
 It also has a bigger battery to power that larger 6.2-inch screen.
 Other than that, however, the phones are relatively similar and both have a Snapdragon 845 processor, Android 8.0 Oreo and a water resistant design.